 Thanks to the satellite era we are better placed to understand the complexities of our planet, particularly with respect to global change.
 Today’s satellites are used to forecast the weather, answer important Earth-science questions, provide essential information to improve agricultural practices, maritime safety, help when disaster strikes, and all manner of everyday applications.

 The need for information from satellites is growing at an ever-increasing rate.
-ESA is a world-leader in Earth observation and remains dedicated to developing cutting-edge spaceborne technology to further understand the planet, improve daily lives, support effect policy-making for a more sustainable future, and benefit businesses and the economy.
+ESA is a world-leader in Earth observation and remains dedicated to developing cutting-edge spaceborne technology to further understand the planet, improve daily lives, support effective policy-making for a more sustainable future, and benefit businesses and the economy.

 The Earth Explorer missions are designed to improve our understanding of Earth.
 They use cutting-edge space technologies to learn more about the interactions between the atmosphere, biosphere, hydrosphere, cryosphere and Earth’s interior, essential how Earth works as a system.
 Importantly, they address scientific questions that help predict the effects of climate change and address scientific questions that have a direct bearing on societal issues that humankind is likely face in the coming decades.
 While these missions are fulfilling their original brief, they are all surpassing expectations with their data finding a multitude of uses in real-world applications to improve everyday life.